-1. Visual check

-Check for scratches/damage on the inner tube and excessive oil leakage with the front fork.
+1 Visual check Check for scratches/damage on the inner tube and excessive oil leakage from the front fork.

-- Operation check Place the motorcycle on a level place. - a.
-Hold the motorcycle on an upright position with the rider's hands on the handle-bar, and apply the front brake. - Pump the front forks up and down several times.
+- 2. Operation check Place the motorcycle on a level place. - a.
+Hold the motorcycle in an upright position and apply the front brake. - b.
+Stroke the front forks up and down several times.